obsidian-tasks-group/obsidian-tasks/.github/ISSUE_TEMPLATE/issue-template.md

 ---
 name: Issue Template
 about: Use this template to report a bug.
-Feature requests should be entered in a Discussion - under Ideas.
-In both cases, please check existing reports first, to see if the problem has been reported already, to avoid duplicates.
+Feature requests go instead in a Discussion - under Ideas.
+In both cases, please check existing reports first, to avoid duplicates.
 title: ''
 labels: ''
 assignees: ''